 My name is Jo.

-We’ve released records in many guises over the years on various labels.
+I’ve released records in many guises over the years on various labels.
 We signed to R.C.A. as It’s Jo and Danny in 2000.
-We had our music used for the goal round up on Match of the Day and had a Single of the Week on the Virgin Radio drive time show.
+Danny and I had our music used for the goal round up on Match of the Day and had a Single of the Week on the Virgin Radio drive time show.

 Luckily, this caused us to start the Green Man Festival in Wales in 2003.